sstojos/zynthian-mini/README.md

 This repo include KiCad project for design of the PCB (hardware-KiCad folder).

+For more infromation about what zynthian mini is and how to assemble go to [wiki](https://github.com/sstojos/zynthian-mini/wiki) page.

 Here are the PCB design images:

 ![Front](resources/beta-photos/PCB-beta-front.png)
 ![Back](resources/beta-photos/PCB-beta-back.png)

-For more infromation about what zynthian mini is and how to assemble go to wiki page.

 Here is a list of components requeried to assemble the synth:
 - PCB as per design in hardware-KiCad folder